-Stress Awareness Month is all about raising awareness of the causes and treatment of the stress epidemic.
+Stress Awareness Month is all about raising awareness of the causes and treatment of the current stress epidemic.
 It's a good opportunity to take a moment and think about how we can reduce stress and improve our quality of life.

-But what is it, and how does it affect us?
+But what is stress, and how does it affect us?
 According to The Stress Management Society “Stress is primarily a physical response.
 When stressed, our body believes it is under attack and switches to ‘fight or flight’ mode, releasing a complex mix of hormones and chemicals to prepare the body for physical action.
 Most people will experience stress at various points in their lives, but when stress becomes too much and begins to impact on daily life, that’s when we need to take action.”

 Here are just a few tips to help you keep unnecessary stress at bay.